 - Harvesting — downloading the selected material from the internet.

 - quality review — ensuring the harvested material is ready to archive; and

 - Archiving — submitting harvest results to a digital archive.

 The National Library of New Zealand runs a selective web harvesting programme using the Web Curator Tool.
 Web harvesting is the term we use to describe selecting, copying and archiving of websites found on the internet.
 Websites harvested by this method are deposited into the Library’s National Digital Heritage Archive (NDHA) archive using Rosetta.

 Development of the Web Curator Tool

-The Web Curator Tool was first developed in 2006.
-The project was initiated by the International Internet Preservation Consortium (IIPC) and is a collaborative effort by the National Library of New Zealand and the British Library.
+The Web Curator Tool was developed in 2006 as a collaborative effort by the National Library of New Zealand and the British Library.
+The project was initiated by the International Internet Preservation Consortium (IIPC).